oppia/oppia/SECURITY.md

 ### Create a Coordination Channel

 If the problem is confirmed as a high-severity vulnerability, the VRT will open a [GitHub security advisory](https://docs.github.com/en/code-security/repository-security-advisories/about-github-security-advisories-for-repositories) and, if both the VRT and reporter agree, add the reporter to the advisory so we can collaborate on it.
-We will coordinate work on the vulnerability on:
+We will coordinate work on the vulnerability via:

 * **The GitHub security advisory.** These advisories will let us collaborate in private, and they are appropriate in cases where disclosing the vulnerability prior to remediating it could put our users or developers at risk.
 * **(Optionally) An additional GitHub issue and pull request.** This will immediately disclose the vulnerability, and we will take this approach when immediate disclosure poses little risk to our users and developers.
 For example, when the vulnerability is already publicly known.
 Unlike security advisories, CI checks can run on these PRs.

-Note that we should create a GitHub security advisory even if we choose to collaborate on a fix using an open issue or PR because we’ll want to publish the advisory when disclosing the vulnerability.
+Note that we will create a GitHub security advisory even if we choose to collaborate on a fix using an open issue or PR because we’ll want to publish the advisory when disclosing the vulnerability.

 ### Request a CVE